SaschaWebDev/anime-list/learnings.md

 - To create slices of a container the reduxjs/toolkit function can be used
 - const HomePageSlice = createSlice()
 - slice names in their receiving object should be unique across the whole project

+# Graphql Interface automatic generation

+With -watch it will on every change of the gql query reexecute and generate the typescript interfaces again

+- "schema:generate-watch": "npx apollo codegen:generate --localSchemaFile=./src/app/graphql/graphql-schema.json --target=typescript --tagName=gql --watch"